hail-is/hail/python/hail/docs/getting_started.rst

   You can also download the source code directly from `Github <https://github.com/broadinstitute/hail/archive/master.zip>`_.

   You may also want to install `Seaborn <http://seaborn.pydata.org>`_, a Python library for statistical data visualization, using ``conda install seaborn`` or ``pip install seaborn``.
-While not technically necessary, we use Seaborn in the tutorial to make prettier plots.
+While not technically necessary, Seaborn is used in the tutorial to make prettier plots.

 To install all dependencies for running locally on a fresh Ubuntu installation, use this `script <https://github.com/hail-is/hail/wiki/Install-Hail-dependencies-on-a-fresh-Ubuntu-VM>`_.